hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 - `auto-increment`: According to the above example, Hazelcast will try to find free ports between 5781 and 5801.
 Normally, you will not need to change this value, but it will come very handy when needed.
 You may also want to choose to use only one port.
 In that case, you can disable the auto-increment feature of `port` by setting its value as `false`.

-Naturally, the parameter `port-count` is ignored when the above configuration is made.
+The parameter `port-count` is ignored when the above configuration is made.

 ### Outbound Ports